 … well if Stephen King says so.

 I must admit, a few years ago when taking one of my first photos for social media of piles of books stacked in our new laundry – I removed the infamous black books from the frame.
 I honestly don’t know why.
 I had carried them around like the bible when I first got them.
 Someone offered to lend me their copy which I declined.
-I wanted my own.These stories that once had pride of place have, up until very recently sat on the floor level cube of our old Ikea bookshelf – until I dusted them off today.The final movie had a big sway over my thoughts towards the series.
+I wanted my own.These Stories that once had pride of place have, up until very recently sat on the floor level cube of our old Ikea bookshelf – until I dusted them off today.The final movie had a big sway over my thoughts toward the series.
 The craft of the first film was a shadow of the last – which seemed the poster girl of money murdering art.

 From the direction the conversation briefly took there must have been a previous session where the books were discussed and by the sounds of it ripped apart.
 Which, no matter how much success she has had – this seems to be Stephenie Meyers fate forever more – to be the punch line and punching bag of writers who make it big on supposedly talentless, souless formulas and ‘weak-minded’ target markets like “tweens & moms“.